Skip to main content

 kubectl apply -f hostgroup-proj.yaml

 The Applications will appear on the Argo CD dashboard.
-It may take a moment for the Applications to finish syncing.
+Wait for them to finish syncing.

 healthy apps